dvreeze/ocp-java-17-learning/doc/chapter01-building-blocks.md

   * Code blocks are surrounded by braces
   * Code blocks (i.e. their pairs of braces) must nest properly and braces always come in pairs
 * *Primitive types* versus *reference types*:
-  * Understand the difference: the value is a primitive value versus a *reference* to an object
+  * Understand the difference: the value is a primitive value versus a *reference* to an object (or a `null` reference)
   * Values of reference types can be *null*; not so for values of primitive types
   * Primitive values have no methods declared on them
   * Know the primitive types and their wrapper types well
   * Autoboxing and unboxing
-  * Also know the corresponding literals well (note that float literals need an "f" suffix)
+  * Also know the corresponding literals well (note that float literals need an "f" suffix; otherwise it's a `double`)
   * Underscores in numeric literals
   * *Text blocks* and incidental versus essential whitespace
 * *Identifiers*:
-  * They are used for variables, methods, classes, interfaces and packages (with corresponding naming best practices)
+  * They are used for variables, methods, classes, interfaces and packages (with corresponding naming conventions)
   * But the rules are the same for all of them:
     * Identifiers can contain letters, digits, currency symbols and underscores
     * But they cannot start with a digit, and they cannot be just an underscore